ibm-cloud-docs/account/ts-console-error.md

 {{site.data.keyword.attribute-definition-list}}

 # Why doesn't the console open when I log in with my IBMid?
 {: #ts_login_stalls}
 {: troubleshoot}

-You can't view the console after login.
-{: shortdesc}

 When you log in to the {{site.data.keyword.Bluemix_notm}} console by using your IBMid, a login success message is displayed, but you don't return to the {{site.data.keyword.Bluemix_notm}} console.
 {: tsSymptoms}